-- 1 an individual's assets, property, or financial resources - 2 through deception, intimidation, or conversion for the - 3 employee's, facility's, or agency's own advantage or benefit. - 4 "Finding" means the Office of Inspector General's - 5 determination regarding whether an allegation is - 6 substantiated, unsubstantiated, or unfounded. - 7 "Health Care Worker Registry" or "Registry" means the - 8 Health Care Worker Registry under the Health Care Worker - 9 Background Check Act. - "Individual" means any person receiving mental health - 11 service, developmental disabilities service, or both from a - facility or agency, while either on-site or off-site. - "Mental abuse" means the use of demeaning, intimidating, or - 14 threatening words, signs, gestures, or other actions by an - 15 employee about an individual and in the presence of an - individual or individuals that results in emotional distress or - 17 maladaptive behavior, or could have resulted in emotional - 18 distress or maladaptive behavior, for any individual present. - "Mental illness" means "mental illness" as defined in the - 20 Mental Health and Developmental Disabilities Code. - "Mentally ill" means having a mental illness. - "Mitigating circumstance" means a condition that (i) is - 23 attendant to a finding, (ii) does not excuse or justify the - 24 conduct in question, but (iii) may be considered in evaluating - 25 the severity of the conduct, the culpability of the accused, or - 26 both the severity of the conduct and the culpability of the
+- 1 employee's, facility's, or agency's own advantage or benefit. - 2 "Finding" means the Office of Inspector General's - 3 determination regarding whether an allegation is - 4 substantiated, unsubstantiated, or unfounded. - 5 "Health Care Worker Registry" or "Registry" means the - 6 Health Care Worker Registry under the Health Care Worker - 7 Background Check Act. - 8 "Individual" means any person receiving mental health - 9 service, developmental disabilities service, or both from a - 10 facility or agency, while either on-site or off-site. - 11 "Material obstruction of an investigation" means the - 12 purposeful interference with an investigation of physical - abuse, sexual abuse, mental abuse, neglect, or financial - 14 exploitation and includes, but is not limited to, the - withholding or altering of documentation or recorded evidence; - 16 influencing, threatening, or impeding witness testimony; - 17 presenting untruthful information during an interview; failing - 18 to cooperate with an investigation conducted by the Office of - 19 the Inspector General.
+If an employee, following a criminal - investigation of physical abuse, sexual abuse, mental abuse, - 21 neglect, or financial exploitation, is convicted of an offense - 22 that is factually predicated on the employee presenting - 23 untruthful information during the course of the investigation, - that offense constitutes obstruction of an investigation. - 25 Obstruction of an investigation does not include: an - 26 employee's lawful exercising of his or her constitutional right against self-incrimination, an employee invoking his or her lawful rights to union representation as provided by a collective bargaining agreement or the Illinois Public Labor Relations Act, or a union representative's lawful activities providing representation under a collective bargaining agreement or the Illinois Public Labor Relations Act.
+Obstruction of an investigation is considered material when it could significantly impair an investigator's ability to gather all relevant facts.
+An employee shall not be placed on the Health Care Worker Registry for presenting untruthful information during an interview conducted by the Office of the Inspector General, unless, prior to the interview, the employee was provided with any previous signed statements he or she made during the course of the investigation.

+"Mental abuse" means the use of demeaning, intimidating, or threatening words, signs, gestures, or other actions by an employee about an individual and in the presence of an individual or individuals that results in emotional distress or maladaptive behavior, or could have resulted in emotional distress or maladaptive behavior, for any individual present.

+"Mental illness" means "mental illness" as defined in the Mental Health and Developmental Disabilities Code.

+"Mentally ill" means having a mental illness.

+"Mitigating circumstance" means a condition that (i) is attendant to a finding, (ii) does not excuse or justify the conduct in question, but (iii) may be considered in evaluating